Ochrophyte: Internal

 Relationships among many classes of ochrophytes remain unresolved, but three main clades (called SI, SII and SIII) are supported in most phylogenetic analyses.
 The SI lineage, containing the diverse and multicellular class Phaeophyceae, or brown algae, experienced an evolutionary radiation during the late Paleozoic (around 310 million years ago).
 The class Schizocladiophyceae is the sister lineage to brown algae, followed by a clade of closely related classes Xanthophyceae, Phaeosacciophyceae and Chrysoparadoxophyceae.
 This is in turn the sister lineage to a clade containing Aurearenophyceae and Phaeothamniophyceae, which are sometimes treated as one class Aurophyceae.
 The Raphidophyceae are the most basal within the SI.
 The SII lineage contains the golden algae or Chrysophyceae, as well as smaller classes Eustigmatophyceae, Pinguiophyceae, Synchromophyceae and Picophagea.
 Both clades, SI and SII, compose the Chrysista lineage.
 The remaining classes are grouped within the sister lineage Diatomista, equivalent to the SIII lineage: these are the diatoms or Diatomeae, and three closely related classes Bolidophyceae, Dictyochophyceae (including the silicoflagellates) and Pelagophyceae.
 A new class of algae, Olisthodiscophyceae, was described in 2021 and recovered as part of the SII lineage.

-One group of heterotrophic heliozoan protists, Actinophryida, is included in some classifications as the sister lineage to the raphidophytes, and both groups are treated as one class Raphidomonadea on the basis of 18S rDNA phylogenetic analyses.
+One group of heterotrophic heliozoan protists, actinophryids, are included in a classification as sister lineage to Commation and both evolved from the raphidophytes, and three groups are treated as one class Raphidomonadea on the basis of 18S rDNA phylogenetic analyses.
 However, a 2022 phylogenomic study placed one actinophryid, Actinophrys sol, as the probable sister group to ochrophytes.
 Although it lacks chloroplasts, plastidial genes have been found in the nuclear genome of this actinophryid, implying that its common ancestor with ochrophytes may have already begun domesticating plastids.
 Later, a 2025 study recovered A. sol within the SII clade instead, implying that, much like the Picophagea, it evolved from ochrophytes that secondarily lost their chloroplasts.